Man Explains How Many Tampons Women Need Annually And Is Completely Wrong

 “Like it’s getting to Christmas, time for a trip to Mexico.
 Like it’s an employee.”

 Other women pointed out that 35ml is equivalent to one tablespoon of blood per month.
-And, for many women, that is a significantly lower amount that their monthly cycle.
+And, for many women, that is a significantly lower amount than their monthly cycle.

 Others also pointed out the dangers of leaving tampons in for long periods of time.